 As for the upload speed, that’s still at the mercy of the user’s connection.
 We have tried playing with the number of connections and size and found that the default size we use works the most consistently for us.
 There is a slight improvement with more simultaneous uploads, but we also found errors went up too on slower connections doing that.

-And when we started out, we’d always planned to write it as a standalone library with with separation and open sourcing in mind, so it was relatively straightforward to share it on GitHub.
+And when we started out, we’d always planned to write it as a standalone library with separation and open sourcing in mind, so it was relatively straightforward to share it on GitHub.

 - Move the final stitching call to the browser (this can take a few seconds for a big file)